 Neuropathic pain is often described as a shooting or burning pain.
 It can go away on its own but is often chronic.
 Sometimes it is unrelenting and severe, and sometimes it comes and goes.
 It often is the result of nerve damage or a malfunctioning nervous system.
 The impact of nerve damage is a change in nerve function both at the site of the injury and areas around it.

 One example of neuropathic pain is called phantom limb syndrome.
-This occurs when an arm or a leg has been removed because of illness or injury, but the brain still gets pain messages from the nerves that originally carried impulses from the missing limb.
+This rare condition occurs when an arm or a leg has been removed because of illness or injury, but the brain still gets pain messages from the nerves that originally carried impulses from the missing limb.
 These nerves now misfire and cause pain.

 Neuropathic Pain Treatment

 If another condition, such as diabetes, is involved, better management of that disorder may alleviate the pain.
 Effective management of the condition can also help prevent further nerve damage.

 In cases that are difficult to treat, a pain specialist may use an invasive or implantable device to effectively manage the pain.
 Electrical stimulation of the nerves involved in neuropathic pain may significantly control the pain symptoms.

 Unfortunately, neuropathic pain often responds poorly to standard pain treatments and occasionally may get worse instead of better over time.
 For some people, it can lead to serious disability.
 A multidisciplinary approach that combines therapies, however, can be a very effective way to provide relief from neuropathic pain.